Ilagan: Industrial sector

 The industrial sector of the municipal economy comprises 210 establishments in the year 2006 as compared with 207 in 2000.
 This reflects a 2.4% increase in industrial activities over six years (2000–2006).
-The existing industries are mostly on a micro-scale except for the Coca-Cola Bottlers Philippines, Inc. located in barangay Guinatan which is the only significant employment generator within the locality at that time.
+The existing industries are mostly on a micro-scale except for the Coca-Cola Bottlers Philippines, Inc. which is the only significant employment generator within the locality at that time.
 Following the previous year's trend, industries currently operating are agro-industries, wood-based manufacturing, or service-oriented industries.

 The commercial area includes areas that are occupied by public markets, wholesale and retail stores, restaurants, banks, shops, and other establishments or structures engaged in commercial activities.
 The bulk of those who are engaged in trade and commerce are found in the public markets.
 The area covered by the commercial area is approximately 90.56 hectares or 2.62% of the urban core.

 As compared to the 2000 existing commercial area of 17 hectares, the increase of 73.56 hectares in 2007 is an indication that Ilagan is racing towards commercialization.